Hello, and welcome to here’s the thing! I’m Ben Patterson, and I’ll be your host.

 More about me

 I don’t own investments in any specific tech companies, and particularly nothing in the big three: Apple, Google, and Microsoft.
 Until recently, I was a contractor for Yahoo!, and before that I was a full-time employee of CNET (now owned by CBS).
-Meanwhile, my lovely and talented wife is a product manager for AOL; previously, she worked at Sony Music, and before that she was at Zingy, CNET (hmm, is it possible we met there?), iVillage, Moody’s, and Standard & Poor’s.
+Meanwhile, my lovely and talented wife is a product manager for Consumer Reports; previously, she worked at AOL, Sony Music, Zingy, CNET (hmm, is it possible we met there?), iVillage, Moody’s, and Standard & Poor’s.
 If my coverage happens to touch upon any of these companies, I’ll make a point of disclosing it.

 Want more info?
 Check out the FAQ.